 At Open Sky, Chris works with transition age young adults, 18-20 year olds, who have not been able to find a healthy sense of self.
 These young adults often experience depression, anxiety, trouble launching into adulthood, destructive relationships, substance use, personal trauma, and problematic dynamics with family members.
 Chris’ clear and direct therapeutic approach helps students deepen their understanding of their presenting issues as well as the underlying processes resulting in these symptoms.
 Using a relationship-based approach, Chris provides direct and supportive techniques that help families to understand not just their child, but their entire family system.
 He strives to help his young adults stabilize, to give them the tools necessary for growth, and to provide a sophisticated assessment for future treatment options to effect positive change and growth.

-When not at work, Chris enjoys hiking with wife and dog, backpacking, mountaineering, cooking and sharing meals with friends, and playing and watching team sports.
+When not at work, Chris enjoys hiking with his wife and dog, backpacking, mountaineering, cooking and sharing meals with friends, and playing and watching team sports.